arcta/tax-doca-notebooks/README.md

 We won't be using any OCR libraries or services.

-We extract layout features using `OpenCV` and train our local nearsighted (char-level) agent to identify each patch and traverse the patches properly to aggregate the text and tables data in a meaningful way (we build our ti.
+We extract layout features using `OpenCV` and train our local nearsighted (char-level) agent to identify each patch and traverse the patches properly to aggregate the text and tables data in a meaningful way (we build our tiny `GPT`).
 Modern laptop should be able to handle this project.

 As the example workload we used tax-forms: the problem stated as visual layout understanding enabling high-precision data extraction from the multi-page scanned documents (set of page-images) with high number of different classes to recognize, and sensitive user data which must be properly protected.